 More time for explanations of workouts and form

 The one on one time you have with your customers is especially important when it comes to improving form and how to properly do an exercise.
-It is very hard to watch what every single customer is doing at the same time in a large group class, so private sessions are the perfect time to making sure your customers are getting it right.
+It also reduces the risk of injury.
+It is very hard to watch what every single customer is doing at the same time during group fitness, so private sessions are the perfect time to make sure your customers are getting it right.

-Not only will your customer get in your workout, but you can take advantage of getting one in too.
+Not only will your customer get in your workout, but you can take advantage of getting one in too and work on your fitness goals.
 You can motivate each other and be a better example for your customers.
+You won't be hiring a personal trainer for yourself any time soon.

 Access to multiple gyms and studios